 The Company has two equity incentive plans: Old PLAYSTUDIOS' 2011 Omnibus Stock and Incentive Plan (the "2011 Plan") and the 2021 Equity Incentive Plan (the "2021 Plan").
 The 2021 Plan provides for the grant of non-qualified stock options, incentive stock options, stock appreciation rights, restricted stock, restricted stock units and other stock awards, and performance awards to employees, officers, non-employee directors and independent service providers of the Company.

-The 2021 Plan became effective immediately upon the closing of the Acies Merger and replaced the 2011 Plan.
+The 2021 Plan replaced the 2011 Plan in June 2021.
 No additional awards will be available for future issuance under the 2011 Plan.